R3Conclave/ccl-documentation/user-guide/docs/index.md

 }
 ```

-Then add the SDK as a dependency:
+3. Add the SDK as a dependency:

 ```kotlin
 	// Conclave Cloud